-- 2. Section 2 of the principal Act is hereby amended- - (a) by the substitution for subsection (2) of the following subsection: - "(2) (a) The Committee shall consist of [- (a) nine] 15 members of [the 20 Majority Party in] Parliament [;] appointed on the basis of proportional representation determined according to the formula in paragraph (c): Provided that-
+- 2. Section 2 of the principal Act is hereby amended- - (a) by the substitution for subsection (2) of the following subsection: - "(2) (a) The Committee shall consist of [- (a) nine] 15 members of [the 20 Majority Party in] Parliament [;] appointed on the basis of proportional representation determined by the number of votes obtained by a political party during the last general election: Provided that-

-- (i if the total number of seats on the Committee allocated to the political parties in terms of paragraph(c) is less than 15. the unfilled seats shall not be allocated to any political party. but the Committee shall nevertheless be deemed to be properly constituted: and - (ii) if one political party has been allocated more than eight seats in terms of paragraph (c) and more than five political parties are represented in Parliament, the five minority parties with the largest representation in Parliament are entitled to at least one member each on the Committee, and the Committee so constituted shall be deemed to be properly constituted regardless of whether the total number of seats so allocated on the Committee is more or less than 15; and - (iii) if any political party is unwilling to serve or to continue to serve on the Committee, the seats of such political party on the Committee shall not be allocated to any other political party but the Committee shall nevertheless be deemed to be properly constituted.

-(b) No member of Parliament shall be appointed as a member of the Committee before a security clearance has been issued in respect of that member by the National Intelligence Agency in a manner determined by the Minister as defined in section 1 of the National Strategic Intelligence Act, 1994 (Act No. 39 of 1994), by regulation.
+- (i) if the total number of scats on the Committee allocated to the political parties in terms of the system of proportional representation is less than 15 scats, the unfilled scats shall not be allocated to any other political party, but the Committee shall nevertheless be deemed to be properly constituted; and - (ii) if any political party is unwilling to serve or to continue to serve on the Committee, the seats of such political party on the Committee shall not be allocated to any other political party but the Committee shall nevertheless be deemed to be properly constituted, - (b) No member of Parliament shall be appointed as a member of the Committee before a security clearance has been issued in respect of that member by the National Intelligence Agency in a manner determined by the Minister as defined in section 1 of the National Strategic Intelligence Act, 1994 (Act No. 39 of 1994), by refutation.